gpbl/react-day-picker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
 about: Create a reproducible bug report or a regression
-title: 'Bug: '
-labels: 'Type: Bug'
-assignees: ''
+assignees: 'gpbl'
 ---

-### Bug description
+## Description

-Please write a clear and concise description of what the bug is.
+Please provide a detailed description of the issue.
+Include any relevant context or steps to reproduce the problem.

-### To reproduce

-Fork this CodeSandbox: https://codesandbox.io/s/react-day-picker-8-vl4ry with the code to reproduce the issue.

-#### Steps

-1. Do this
-2. Do that

-### Expected behavior
+## Expected Behavior

-A clear and concise description of what you expected to happen.
+Describe what you expect to happen.

+## Actual Behavior

+Describe what is actually happening.

+## Steps to Reproduce

+1. Step one
+2. Step two
+3. Step three
+4. ...

+## Possible Solution

+If you have a suggestion on how to fix the issue, please include it here.

-### Screenshots
+## Screenshots

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or GIFs to help explain your problem.

-### Additional context

-Add any other context about the problem here.
+## Your Environment
+- React version:
+- Browser [e.g. chrome, safari]:
+- Version [e.g. 22]:
+- Operating System [e.g. iOS, Windows]:
+- Other relevant information: